Dye Sublimation: Paper used, direct printing, UV resistance, & environmental advantage.

 So, to answer your question, the amount of residual waste from digital printing or dye sublimation printing is negligible, and if you make the ink out of soybeans, it won’t make squat worth of difference, regardless of some company that’s paying big bucks to get congress to pass a law that makes it so they will become stinking filthy rich based on baloney.
 Did that answer your question?

-More about dye sublimation printing on large format fabric substrates IN HERE.
+More about dye sublimation printing on large format fabric banners IN HERE.